michaelmwhite/NBABuddy/README.md

 # NBABuddy

-An app designed for NBA fans.
+An app that lets you check scores and stats for your favorite NBA games.

-## Useful links
+## Useful development links

 [Retrofit](https://square.github.io/retrofit/)